openSUSE/news-o-o/_posts/2009-04-18-reminder-opensuse-project-meeting-wednesday-april-22-at-1300-utc.markdown

 ---
 author: News Team
+comments: true
 date: 2009-04-18 13:16:17+00:00
 layout: post
 link: https://news.opensuse.org/2009/04/18/reminder-opensuse-project-meeting-wednesday-april-22-at-1300-utc/
+slug: reminder-opensuse-project-meeting-wednesday-april-22-at-1300-utc
-title: "Reminder: openSUSE Project Meeting Wednesday April 22 at 13:00 UTC\
+title: 'Reminder: openSUSE Project Meeting Wednesday April 22 at 13:00 UTC'
-  "
+wordpress_id: 1543
 categories:
 - Events
 ---

 The next openSUSE Project meeting will take place Wednesday April 22nd at 13:00 UTC.
 See all time zones on the [Fixed Time World Clock](http://bit.ly/Tb6zE).
 As always, the meeting will be held in IRC on the #opensuse-project channel on Freenode.